datafundamentals/df_camel/README.md

 # df_camel cookbook
 This cookbook installs and configures an Apache Camel application onto a server.
 # Requirements
+this cookbook requires a working instance of Java to be working on your machine, preferably Java 1.6 or newer
 # Usage

 # Attributes